 How do we ignore the obvious grossness of sex for long enough to propagate the species?
 Maybe, researchers say, by turning off our disgust reflex whenever we get turned on.
 Earlier studies have asked this question in a variety of ways.
 Not Exactly Rocket Science.
 Married couples are happier when they commute in the same direction.
 What we do with our bodies can trigger metaphorical associations in our minds, having knock-on effects for perceptions and attitudes.

 It is not required for reproduction.
+It doesn’t have a urethra running through it like the penis, and thus, does not urinate.
 The best and worst sex (and science) stories of 2010.
 This year seems to have just flown by, and what a busy one it was for research and stories about sex.

 From philandering footballers to STI statistics we certainly got to hear a lot about relationships.
 Here are some of the main stories I think made up the year in media, sex and science.
 The year began with the launch of the Home Office’s report on Sexualisation of Young People a problematic review which received lots of media coverage but very little critical attention from the press.
 It sadly overshadowed a far more detailed and useful similar report that came out just beforehand on Sexualised Goods, Commissioned by the Scottish Parliament.
 Everything You Wanted to Know About Semen-Collecting Robots (and Then Some) The relation between sexual orientation and penile...
 [Arch Sex Behav.
 1999] - PubMed result.
 Female orgasm captured in series of brain scans.
 After orgasm, activity in the hypothalamus and nucleus accumbens gradually calms down.